Notre Dame beats No. 5 Clemson 35-14 with punt block for TD

 Associated Press

 It was just the third win over a top-10 opponent for Notre Dame (6-3) in its past 10 games since 2018.
-The other wins were against No. 8 Stanford in 2018 and top-ranked Clemson in 2020.
-Just as in that 47-40 victory two years ago, fans stormed the field to celebrate.
+The other wins were against No. 8 Stanford in 2018 and the 2020 win over Clemson.

 The loss ended a 14-game winning streak by the Tigers (8-1), the longest active streak among FBS teams.
 It was Clemson’s fifth road loss since 2015.